 On Wednesday, May 4th, Google rolled out a new Analytics feature: Site Speed reporting.
 If you’re an Analytics nerd/data junkie like myself, this is exciting news.

-Back in 2010 (on April 9th, to be specific) Google announced what many of us had already suspected – that site speed is a factor in their algorithm, and can have a direct affect on your rankings.
+Back in 2010 (on April 9th, to be specific) Google announced what many of us had already suspected – that site speed is a factor in their algorithm and can have a direct effect on your rankings.